vocdoni/blind-csp/README.md

 The `signatureType` is a string array containing the list of supported signature types (used as the CSP proof).
-Currently the supported signature types are `blind` for ECDSA blind signature, `ecdsa` for plain ECDSA signature over an arbitrary payload, and `sharedkey` for fetching a shared secret (signature of processID).
+Currently the supported signature types are `blind` for ECDSA blind signature, `ecdsa` for plain ECDSA signature over an arbitrary payload, and `sharedkey` for fetching a shared secret (signature of electionId).

 The `authSteps` object array describes the authentication steps and its parameters for a given authentication handler.
 So in the following example there are two steps (size of the object array), the first one requires a